 Business advisory and strategic support

-Understanding the business environment of the Middle East, with its many nuances and foreign investment limitations, is a key requirement for regional inbound investors.
+Understanding the business environment of the MEA region and its various countries, with its many nuances and foreign investment limitations, is a key requirement for regional inbound investors.

 Firstly, one requires a thorough knowledge of the legal framework and government regulations, from import and export, to tax regimes, business structures, labour laws, and restrictions on foreign capital.